Mary Kay Andrews

 Mary Alice Monroe

-MARY ALICE MONROE is the New York Times bestselling author of more than twenty books, including the Beach House series: The Beach House, Beach House Memories, Swimming Lessons, Beach House for Rent, and Beach House Reunion.
-She is a 2018 Inductee into the South Carolina Academy of Authors’ Hall of Fame, and her books have received numerous awards, including the 2008 South Carolina Center for the Book Award for Writing, the 2014 South Carolina Award for Literary Excellence, the 2015 SW Florida Author of Distinction Award, the RT Lifetime Achievement Award, the International Book Award for Green Fiction, the Henry Bergh Award for Children’s Fiction, and her novel, A Lowcountry Christmas won the prestigious Southern Prize for Fiction.
-Her bestselling novel The Beach House is also a Hallmark Hall of Fame movie, starring Andie McDowell.
+Mary Alice Monroe is the New York Times bestselling author of 27 books, including the bestselling The Beach House series.
+Monroe also writes children’s picture books and a new middle grade fiction series, The Islanders .
+Monroe is a member of the South Carolina Academy of Authors’ Hall of Fame, and her books have received numerous awards, including the South Carolina Center for the Book Award for Writing, the South Carolina Award for Literary Excellence, the SW Florida Author of Distinction Award, the RT Lifetime Achievement Award, the International Book Award for Green Fiction, the Henry Bergh Award for Children’s Fiction, and her novel, A Lowcountry Christmas won the prestigious Southern Prize for Fiction.
+The Beach House is a Hallmark Hall of Fame movie, starring Andie McDowell.
 Several of her novels are optioned for film.
-She is the cocreator and cohost of the weekly web show and podcast Friends & Fiction.
+She is the co-creator and co-host of the weekly web show and podcast Friends & Fiction.
 Monroe is also an active conservationist and serves on several boards.
 She lives on the South Carolina coast, which is a source of inspiration for many of her books.